halkyonio/operator/README.md

 The purpose of this project is to develop a Kubernetes `Custom Resource Definition` called `Component CRD` and [Kubernetes Operator](https://goo.gl/D8iE2K) able to install a Microservice Application such as `Spring Boot` on a cloud platform: `Kubernetes` or `OpenShift` or to deploy a Service using the help of Service Broker Catalog.

-The CRD contains `METADATA` information about the framework/language to be used to either :
+The CRD contains `METADATA` information about the framework/language to be used to either:
 - Configure the strategy that we want to adopt to code and install the application: `Development mode` or `Building/Prod mode`
 - Select the container image to be used to launch the application: java for `Spring Boot, Eclipse Vert.x, Thorntail`; node for `nodejs`
 - Configure the microservice in order to inject `env var, secret, ...`